ridewithoutstomach/KVRouite/README.md

 ### No signed binaries - and what your alternatives are

-**This applies to the Windows builds and to the macOS bundle alike.** Neither is signed, and both will therefore be questioned by the operating system the first time you start them: SmartScreen warns about an unknown publisher on Windows, Gatekeeper refuses the first double-click on macOS.
+**This applies to the Windows download.** It is not signed, so Windows questions it the first time you start it: SmartScreen warns about an unknown publisher. macOS ships no ready-made download in 7.0 - there you install Python and run from source (see the macOS section), so there is nothing to click past.

-The reason is the same on both, and it is the only one: signing costs money every year. macOS needs a paid Apple Developer membership, Windows a code-signing certificate, both renewed annually. **KVRouite is a non-profit hobby project, given away for free, and I am not going to buy a licence in order to hand it out.** There is nothing hidden behind that.
+The reason is the only one there is: signing costs money every year - Windows needs a code-signing certificate, renewed annually. **KVRouite is a non-profit hobby project, given away for free, and I am not going to buy a licence in order to hand it out.** There is nothing hidden behind that.